raspberrypilearning/music-player/en/step_5.md

 Great job so far!
 You have chosen melodies to play and you have programmed the `A` and `B` buttons to skip through tracks.
 What happens if you want to stop the tunes from playing?

-In this step, you will make use of the `on shake` gesture to stop the tunes from playing.
+In this step, you will make use of the `on shake`{:class="microbitinput"} gesture to stop the tunes from playing.

 ### Shake to stop